Henry Morgentaler: Other provinces and Canada

 In June 1991, the Ontario government announced that all abortions in the province, including clinic abortions, would be covered by the Ontario Health Insurance Plan.
 Women would not have to pay out of pocket for clinic abortions, as they did in other provinces.
 The Ontario Ministry of Health announced that they would be working with the medical profession to ensure that enough doctors were trained and would perform abortions to keep up with the demand from Ontario women.

 In 1994 New Brunswick banned abortions in clinics outside hospitals.
 In 1995 abortion was added to the Canada Health Act as an essential medical service, meaning that it must be covered by health insurance.
 Nevertheless, some provinces do not cover clinic abortions.

 In 1995, provincial and federal rulings forced Nova Scotia and New Brunswick to allow private abortion clinics.
 The Alberta government was penalized under the Canada Health Act for not funding abortions in clinics, but instead allowing private billing at provincial abortion clinics.
 In 1996 Alberta gave in to the financial pressure and agreed to fund the clinics.

 In 1996, Morgentaler wrote "The Moral Case for Abortion."
-In it, he gives the reasoning that guided his actions from the first abortions in Quebec and fueled his defence of necessity in providing women with abortions.
+In it, he gives the reasoning that guided his actions from the first abortions in Quebec and fuelled his defence of necessity in providing women with abortions.
 This was, in essence, the reason that Quebec juries would not convict him:

 Have all these people forgotten that women used to die in our countries from self-induced or quack abortions, that unwanted children were given away to institutions where they suffered enormous trauma that took the joy of life away from them and made them into anxious, depressed individuals with a grudge against society?
 Have all these people forgotten that an unwanted pregnancy was the biggest health hazard to young fertile women and could result in loss of fertility, long-term illness, injury, and death?

 While no precise figures exist, it is estimated that approximately 4,000 to 6,000 Canadian women died from illegal abortions between 1926 and 1947.
 This lesson was reinforced in 1990 by the Progressive Conservative government's attempt to recriminalize abortion.
 A conservative federal government, led by Progressive Conservative Prime Minister Brian Mulroney, introduced Bill C-43, which would punish doctors with prison terms if they performed abortions for women whose health was not at risk.
 It passed the House of Commons by a close vote of 140–131 in a blaze of publicity.
 It was not yet law, but within a week a 20-year-old university student bled to death in residence from a self-induced coat hanger abortion.
 A teenage girl was injured in a botched back-alley abortion.
 These casualties of unwanted pregnancy received considerable publicity and abortion rights demonstrations were held after the death of the student, protesting Bill C-43.
 The bill was defeated in the Senate by a tie vote in early 1991 and the casualties of illegal abortion ceased.